jdahumada10/backend-ninjaone/README.md

 # NinjaOne Backend Interview Project - Solution

 Solution to [NinjaOne Assessment](https://github.com/NinjaRMM/backend-interview-project-app-template).
 The project will create a database schema with all the requirements and following the best practices.
-It al so has Spring Security with JWT and Unit Tests.
+It also has Spring Security with roles,JWT and Unit Tests.

 ## Starting the Application